 for Passover.
 For some families, the rules can feel so overwhelming that trying to keep all of them gets in the way of enjoying the festival and its main themes – liberation, hope, and rededication to pursue freedom for all oppressed people everywhere.
 Our advice is to talk as a family about how much of the various rules and customs you feel ready to take on, and then do your best to meet your goals, while being forgiving of yourself and each other if you have lapses or make mistakes.

-The main restriction is on grains that might be ground into flour and fermented with yeast to rise.
+The main Passover restriction is on five grains – wheat, rye, barley, spelt, and oats – that might be ground into flour and fermented with yeast to rise.
 The exception is, of course, matzah.
 Matzah is a large flat bread made of wheat flour or other grains permitted on Passover.
-Matzah bakers mix the flour with water only and bake it immediately in a hot oven so that it does not have a chance to rise.
+Matzah bakers mix the flour with water and bake it immediately in a hot oven so that it does not have a chance to rise.

 Your best bet for finding kosher-for-Passover recipes is a Passover cookbook or kosher cookbook, both of which are available at most bookstores and libraries.

 By the way, for years when Easter falls during the week of Passover, if your family (or extended family) needs a way to have a kosher-for-Passover Easter meal, we have resources for that too.

 Also, for a variety of traditional and innovative Passover recipes, see our Passover Recipes index.

 The Guide to Passover for Interfaith Families is also available in PDF